PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 17:41:13
+Last updated: 2024-04-07 17:41:47
-Random Quote: They'll bend the knee or I'll destroy them.  -  Stannis Baratheon
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman